Doug Mastriano: 2022 Pennsylvania gubernatorial campaign

-Mastriano had long been rumored to be considering a bid for Governor of Pennsylvania, particularly following his high-profile role in trying to change the results of the 2020 Presidential election.
-In October 2021, Mastriano said he was considering a run for Governor, but was putting out a fleece, and waiting for a sign from God before he could officially announce.
-He has said that God and former President Donald Trump wanted him to run for governor.
+Mastriano had long been rumored to be considering a bid for Governor of Pennsylvania, particularly following his high-profile role in trying to change the results of the 2020 presidential election.
+In October 2021, Mastriano said he was considering a run for governor, but was putting out a fleece, and waiting for a sign from God before he could officially announce.
+He has said that God and former president Donald Trump wanted him to run for governor.
 On January 8, 2022, Mastriano announced his candidacy as a Republican candidate for governor.
 Mastriano emerged as an early frontrunner in the race, alongside former Congressman Lou Barletta.

-While campaigning Mastriano often uses religious rhetoric.
-According to The Philadelphia Inquirer, "Mastriano often invokes Esther, the biblical Jewish queen who saved her people from slaughter by Persians, casting himself and his followers as God's chosen people who have arrived at a crossroads – and who must now defend their country, their very lives."
+While campaigning, Mastriano often used religious rhetoric.
+The Philadelphia Inquirer said "Mastriano often invokes Esther, the biblical Jewish queen who saved her people from slaughter by Persians, casting himself and his followers as God's chosen people who have arrived at a crossroads – and who must now defend their country, their very lives."
 Inquirer reporter Andrew Seidman described his rallies as a "megachurch event".
-Even Mastriano's campaign motto "Walk as Free People" is a reference the Bible verse John 8:36.
+Mastriano's campaign motto "Walk as Free People" was a reference to the Bible verse John 8:36.

 In April, Mastriano spoke at and raised money for his campaign at a far-right Christian conference called "Patriots Arise for God and Country" in Gettysburg.
 The conference promoted conspiracy theories claiming that there is a global cabal of Democrats sex trafficking children, 9/11 was a false flag attack, vaccines amount to genocide therapy and Adolf Hitler faked his death.
 Jewish organizations criticized Mastriano following the rally due to the improper use of Jewish symbols as "campaign props" to open the event.